aroques/static-semantics/README.md

 A LL(1) recursive descent parser written in C++.

-This project adds static semantics verification on the parse tree.
+This project adds local scope static semantics verification on the parse tree.

 ## Usage